GEORGE A. KRAUSE

 Krause is the 2012 recipient of the Herbert A. Simon Award [for Significant Career Scholarly Contributions to the Scientific Study of Bureaucracy], administered by the Midwest Political Science Association, as well as the 2005 recipient of the Donald B. Russell Award for Research in the Humanities and Social Sciences at the University of South Carolina [University–wide career research award given to one faculty member in the Humanities and Social Sciences per academic year].
 His book with Kristin Kanthak, The Diversity Paradox: Political Parties, Legislatures, and the Organizational Foundations of Representation in America.
 2012.
 Oxford University Press, was the 2013 recipient of the Alan Rosenthal Prize [for Best Book or Article in Legislative Studies that has Potential Value to Legislative Practitioners], administered by the Legislative Politics section of the American Political Science Association.
 His co-authored article with Daniel Carpenter “Reputation and Public Administration” (2012, January/February issue, pp. 26–32) was selected as one of the 75 Most Influential Articles Published in the 75 Year History of Public Administration Review (2014).
 He has also been the recipient of the 2020 Founders Award Honoring Martha Joynt Kumar for Best Paper Presented by Ph.D.
 Holding Scholars, Presidency and Executive Politics organized section of the American Political Science Association, as well as the 2022 Best Paper in American Politics Award from the Midwest Political Science Association.

 Krause is formerly an Associate Editor for the Journal of Public Administration Research & Theory.
-In addition, Krause has served as an appointed member on the editorial boards of American Journal of Political Science, Journal of Politics, Journal of Public Administration Research & Theory, Political Analysis, and Publius: The Journal of Federalism (Advisory Council).
+In addition, Krause has served as an appointed member on the editorial boards of American Journal of Political Science, Journal of Politics, Journal of Public Administration Research & Theory, and Political Analysis, and Publius: The Journal of Federalism (Advisory Council).